 Why choose to work with me?

-It can be incredibly helpful to work with someone who has personally experienced chronic pain and symptoms, that can not only offer science and education, but also having a deep understanding of what you’re going through.
+It can be incredibly helpful to work with someone who has personally experienced chronic pain and symptoms, someone who can not only share science and education but also deeply understand what you’re going through.
+I know how challenging it can be to navigate this journey because I’ve been through it myself.
+My personal experience, combined with my education and expertise, allows me to support you with evidence-based tools and genuine compassion.

 My evolving knowledge of bodywork, sports science, and nervous system regulation reflects the latest advancements in healing and movement.

-Whether you’re navigating emotional overwhelm, nervous system dysregulation, or facing physical challenges such as bedridden, muscle loss, movement limitations due to chronic pain avoidance, or struggling with persistent pain from an old injury, I am here to support you on all levels.
+Whether you are navigating emotional overwhelm, nervous system dysregulation, or physical challenges such as being bedridden, experiencing muscle loss, movement limitations from chronic pain avoidance, or persistent pain from an old injury, I am here to support you on all levels.
+My goal is to guide you back to movement, restore your confidence, and help you live life fully again.

 Are You Struggling with These Patterns?